-The situation is confusing for users who have two accounts with the same email address (one in Azure AD & one Microsoft account).
+The situation is confusing for users who have two accounts with the same email address (one in Microsoft Entra ID & one Microsoft account).

-If you try to sign up for a Microsoft consumer app with a work or school email address, you'll see the message below.
+If you try to sign up for a Microsoft consumer app with a work or school email address, you see this message:

 However, if you try to sign up for a Microsoft app that supports personal and work/school accounts, you should see this message: